 Turkey Buying and Cooking Tips

 With Thanksgiving right around the corner, I thought you might enjoy talking turkey, including some tips on choosing a bird and how to cook it.
-Of course, you would think cooking a turkey is not that big a deal.
-Still, looking at all the articles in the current November issues of cooking magazines, you are suddenly faced with a whole bunch of choices.
+Of course, cooking a turkey is pretty straightforward.
+Still, looking at all the articles in the current November issues of cooking magazines, you are suddenly faced with many choices.

 For example, first, you must decide what kind of turkey you'll buy - fresh, frozen, free-range, natural, self-basting, kosher, with or without a pop-up thermometer.
-Then you have to decide how to cook it - roast, grill, barbeque, covered, uncovered, breast up, breast down, feet first, brined, stuffed, what long, what temperature, and so on.
+Then it would be best to decide how to cook it - roast, grill, barbeque, covered, uncovered, breast up, breast down, feet first, brined, stuffed, what long, what temperature, and so on.

-When I was a kid back in the '60s, I don't remember having that many choices.
+I don't remember having that many choices when I was a kid in the '60s.
 At least, I didn't think we did.
 My mom bought a great big frozen turkey at our local supermarket.

 She tossed the turkey filled with stuffing into the oven, and when the little red popper popped up, it was done, and I mean really done.
 Overdone!